Duchesne in Duchesne County, Utah — The American Mountains (Southwest)

 Other nearby markers.
 At least 2 other markers are within walking distance of this marker.
 Saint Rose Philippine Duchesne (approx. half a mile away); Father Escalante (approx. half a mile away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on July 2, 2011, by Jack Duffy of West Jordan, Utah.
-This page has been viewed 628 times since then and 31 times this year.
+It was originally submitted on July 2, 2011, by Jack Duffy of West Jordan, Utah.
+This page has been viewed 710 times since then and 8 times this year.
 Photos: 1, 2. submitted on July 3, 2011, by Jack Duffy of West Jordan, Utah. • Bernard Fisher was the editor who published this page.

 Editor’s want-list for this marker.
 Wide area shot of the marker and its surroundings. • Can you help?